Kuala Lumpur Travel Guide: Tips for First-Time Visitors

 How Do You Get Around?

 I’m going to admit right now I didn’t use a single thing of public transport in KL.
-I knew it existed, but it was just so much easier to get a Grab, which is like Uber or Lyft, and still super cheap.
-(Use GRAB09012015 to sign up)
+I knew it existed, but it was just so much easier to get a Grab, which is like Uber or Lyft, and still super inexpensive.

 If you plan on using public transport exclusively and know you’ll be using it a lot, get the Touch ‘n Go card to preload.

 The bus system in KL is called the RapidKL Bus.
 Like I said above, I have 0 experience with public transport, so I can’t vouch for what they’re like!
 Make sure to tap when you get on the bus and when you get off.

 For the main part of the city center, there’s the Mass Rapid Transit (MRT) line that covers the big spots around there, and the Light Rail Transit (LRT) which covers most of the city outside of the center.
 For Batu Caves, if you don’t want to use Grab, you can use the Komuter trains.

 My best advice is to use Google Maps and follow what it tells you to use on your route.